PigeonProtocolConsortium/pigeon-spec/README.md

 # Concepts

 **This list is out of date.** Numerous changes and problems were addressed in the implementation of a client.
-We will update this list when the v0 client is released.
+We will update this list in May of 2020.

  * Base64: The protocol will use Base 64 Encoding with URL and Filename Safe Alphabet as specified in [RFC 4648](https://tools.ietf.org/html/rfc4648).
 The protocol always uses the standard "=" character for padding.
 Deviations from this will be explicitly noted.
  * Identity: A base64 `ed25519` public key string starting with `@` and ending with `.ed25519`.